 Please Note: HUD has not released the project or the collaborative applications in e-snaps as of the posting date of the MCHCCN Local Competition Notice of July 10, 2023.
 Therefore, applicants must submit the FY 2022 application for renewal projects and update them with any narrative or budget changes.
 The Grant Inventory Worksheet is attached for each applicant to use for budgeting purposes.
 Entities wishing to submit either the CoC Bonus or DV Bonus Projects must complete the narrative listed in Part 3 and provide a budget for each project.
 If the applicant submitted a CoC Bonus or DV Bonus Project in e-snaps in FY 2022, the applicant may use the application and update it with the appropriate narrative and budget information.
 If HUD released the project applications, the applicants will be notified immediately and will be asked to make any changes required for the review of the projects.

 The scoring tool will be posted by July 15, 2023.
+The scoring tool maybe updated following the release of the application in esnaps.

 Cover Sheet